ashabelnikov/secu3app/readme.txt

     IFR_VS_MAP_CORR *    Turn on correction of pressure in the fuel rail

     DEFERRED_CRC    *    Turn on background checking of the firmware's CRC

+    XTAU_CORR       *    Use X-tau wall wetting model.
+This option will take effect only together with FUEL_INJECT option

 * means that option is internal and not displayed in the list of options in the SECU-3 Manager